 Education and Research

 Make lifelong learning a possibility for today’s medical professionals while investing in the future through scholarships for those studying geriatrics.
-Begin promising research initiatives that result in meaningful change for seniors’ health, well-being and quality of life.
+Begin promising research initiatives that result in meaningful change for aging adults’ health, well-being and quality of life.

 Encourage successful aging in cities and rural communities by strengthening local public services and systems that support aging adults.
-Ensure the most basic needs of seniors are being met through outreach initiatives and collaborative partnerships with the public and private sectors.
+Ensure the most basic needs of aging adults are being met through outreach initiatives and collaborative partnerships with the public and private sectors.

 General endowment funds support critical areas of need based on the discretion of the board of directors.